pachecoc/sqs-ui/README.md

 A lightweight web UI + Go backend to inspect and interact with **AWS SQS** queues.

+> **Note:** This repository is under active development.
+It is not production ready.

 ---

 ## 0.2.0 Highlights (since 0.1.x)